-Growing up in Fargo, North Dakota, Jule created plays in her garage and made short films at the local junior high school.
-After earning a BFA at Southern Methodist University, and a Masters at UNC, Chapel Hill, she made her way to New York City, where her plays ran off-off-Broadway.
+After earning a Masters at UNC, Chapel Hill, she made her way to New York City, where her plays ran off-off-Broadway.
 Productions in regional theaters and Los Angeles opened opportunities for writing and producing gigs in network television and major film studios in Hollywood.

-In the early 2000s, she earned her Ph.D. at the University of Exeter, took on a professorship at California State University, Fullerton, teaching Screenwriting classes and World Cinema.
+In the early 2000s, she began teaching Screenwriting classes and World Cinema at CSU Fullerton.
 Her three books on screenwriting are curriculum in universities across the globe.
 She taught in Florence, Italy – and this is where her first novel, Find Me in Florence (Chatelaine First Place Award in Women’s Fiction and Romance), was born.
 Other books include award-winning historical fiction: Dreams of Discovery, Based on the Life of Explorer John Cabot and Breaking Barriers, The Life of Laura Bassi (Finalist for the Goethe Award).
 Short stories have appeared in Alfred Hitchcock Mystery Magazine.

-Jule now lives in Portland, Maine.
-She enjoys being part of the literary and theater communities, sailing, writing for podcasts, cooking, and playing pickleball.
+In 2021, Jule released 10 DAYS, the first in the Dee Rommel Mystery series, which won five awards including Kirkus, BookLife, Foreword, and more.
+The second in the series, 9 DAYS, will released in September 2022.
+Jule now lives in Portland, Maine where she enjoys being part of the literary and theater communities, sailing, writing for podcasts, cooking, and playing pickleball.